 Arbitrageur wealth impacts equilibrium prices and allocations, and is the key state variable in our model.
-Solving for equilibrium amounts to solving a system of ordinary differential equations (ODEs) in wealth, with boundary conditions at zero and infinity.
-These ODEs include non-linear terms.
-Yet, their structure makes it possible to prove general analytical results across the entire parameter space, e.g., for all risk-aversion parameters of hedgers and arbitrageurs.
-In the case where hedgers are short-lived, we show that a solution exists and we characterize how it depends on wealth and on model parameters.
+Solving for equilibrium amounts to solving a system of ordinary differential equations (ODEs) in wealth with boundary conditions at zero and infinity.
+While these ODEs include nonlinear terms, their structure makes it possible to prove general analytical results across the entire parameter space, e.g., for all risk-aversion parameters of hedgers and arbitrageurs.
+In the case in which hedgers are short-lived, we show that a solution exists and we characterize how it depends on both wealth and the model parameters.
 Moreover, in both the short-lived and long-lived cases, we characterize the behavior of the solution close to the boundaries.

 Our analysis yields new insights on dynamic risk-sharing and asset pricing.
-We show that the risk aversion of arbitrageurs is the sum of their static CRRA coefficient and of a forward-looking component that reflects intertemporal hedging.
+We show that the risk aversion of arbitrageurs is the sum of their static CRRA coefficient and a forward-looking component that reflects intertemporal hedging.
 The latter component makes the risk aversion of arbitrageurs dependent on parameters of the economy that affect equilibrium prices.
-For example, when hedgers are more risk-averse, arbitrageurs become endogenously more risk averse if their CRRA is smaller than one.
+For example, when hedgers are more risk-averse, arbitrageurs become endogenously more risk-averse if their CRRA coefficient is less than one.
 This effect can be sufficiently strong to imply that more risk-averse hedgers may receive less insurance from arbitrageurs in equilibrium.
-Intuitively, when hedgers are more risk-averse, expected returns rise steeply following declines in arbitrageur wealth.
-This makes arbitrageurs with CRRA smaller than one willing to invest more conservatively, so to preserve wealth in bad states and earn the high returns.
+Intuitively, when hedgers are more risk-averse, expected returns rise steeply following a decline in arbitrageur wealth.
+This makes arbitrageurs with CRRA coefficient less than one invest more conservatively so as to preserve wealth in bad states and earn the high returns.

 On the asset-pricing side, we show that arbitrageurs generate endogenous risk, in the sense that changes in their wealth affect return variances and covariances through amplification and contagion mechanisms.
-Endogenous risk is small at both extremes of the wealth distribution: when wealth is close to zero this is because arbitrageurs hold small positions and hence have a small impact on prices, and when wealth is close to infinity this is because prices are insensitive to changes in wealth.
-The dependence of endogenous risk on arbitrageur wealth can give rise to hump-shaped patterns of variances, covariances and correlations.
-It can also cause risk premia, defined as expected returns in excess of the riskless asset, to increase with arbitrageur wealth for small values of wealth, even though Sharpe ratios decrease.
+Endogenous risk is small at both extremes of the wealth distribution: when wealth is close to zero, this is because arbitrageurs hold small positions and hence have a small impact on prices, whereas when wealth is close to infinity, this is because prices are insensitive to changes in wealth.
+The dependence of endogenous risk on arbitrageur wealth can give rise to hump-shaped patterns of variances, covariances, and correlations.
+It can also cause risk premia, defined as expected returns in excess of the riskless asset, to increase with arbitrageur wealth for small values of wealth even though Sharpe ratios decrease.
 We show that risk premia always exhibit this pattern when arbitrageurs' CRRA coefficient is small, and can exhibit it for larger values as well provided that hedgers are sufficiently risk-averse.
-In a similar spirit, we show that risk premia can be larger if the arbitrageurs' CRRA coefficient is smaller-precisely because endogenous risk is larger.
+In a similar spirit, we show that risk premia can be larger if arbitrageurs' CRRA coefficient is smaller-precisely because endogenous risk is larger.

 Additional asset-pricing results concern liquidity risk and its relationship with expected returns.
-A large empirical literature has documented that liquidity varies over time and in a correlated manner across assets within a class.
-Moreover, aggregate liquidity appears to be a priced risk factor and carry a positive premium: assets that underperform the most during times of low aggregate liquidity earn higher expected returns than assets with otherwise identical characteristics.2 We map our model to that literature by defining liquidity based on the impact that hedgers have on prices.
+A large empirical literature documents that liquidity varies over time and in a correlated manner across assets within a class.
+Moreover, aggregate liquidity appears to be a priced risk factor and carry a positive premium: assets that underperform the most during times of low aggregate liquidity earn higher expected returns than assets with otherwise identical characteristics.2 We map our model to this literature by defining liquidity based on the effect that hedgers have on prices.
 We show that liquidity is lower for assets with more volatile cashflows.
-It also decreases following losses by arbitrageurs, and this variation is common across assets.
+It also decreases following losses by arbitrageurs, with this variation common across assets.